 Each year, various parts of Singapore are lit up in a dazzling display defined by the year's theme.
-An array of events is included, such as late-night museum openings and street performances by local and international artists.
+An array of events are included, such as late-night museum openings and street performances by local and international artists.

 Singapore Grand Prix (September)